The 20 Best Familial Periodic Paralysis Doctors in The United Kingdom

 London, ENG, GB

-Marisol Castaneda-Sampedro practices in London, United Kingdom.
+Marisol Castaneda-Sampedro practices practicing medicine in London, United Kingdom.
 Ms. Castaneda-Sampedro is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-Her top areas of expertise are Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, West Syndrome, and Myoclonic Epilepsy.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, West Syndrome, and Myoclonic Epilepsy.

 Advanced in Familial Periodic Paralysis